Frank Sinatra: Death and funeral

-Sinatra died at Cedars-Sinai Medical Center in Los Angeles on May 14, 1998, aged 82, with his wife at his side after suffering two heart attacks.
-Sinatra was in ill health during the last few years of his life, and was frequently hospitalized for heart and breathing problems, high blood pressure, pneumonia and bladder cancer.
-He also suffered from dementia-like symptoms due to his usage of antidepressants.
-He had made no public appearances following a heart attack in February 1997.
-Sinatra's wife encouraged him to "fight" while attempts were made to stabilize him, and reported that his final words were, "I'm losing."
-Sinatra's daughter, Tina, later wrote that she and her siblings (Frank Jr. and Nancy) had not been notified of their father's final hospitalization, and it was her belief that "the omission was deliberate.
+During the final years of his life, Sinatra was in ill health and was frequently hospitalized for heart and breathing problems, high blood pressure, pneumonia, and bladder cancer.
+He made no public appearances following a heart attack in February 1997.
+On the evening of May 14, 1998, Sinatra died in his sleep at age 82 after suffering another heart attack at Cedars-Sinai Medical Center in Los Angeles, with his wife Barbara at his side.
+Barbara encouraged Sinatra to "fight" while attempts were made to stabilize him, and reported that Sinatra's final words were, "I'm losing."
+His daughter, Tina, later wrote that she and her siblings had not been notified of their father's final hospitalization, and it was her belief that "the omission was deliberate.
 Barbara would be the grieving widow alone at her husband's side."
-The night after Sinatra's death, the lights on the Empire State Building in New York City were turned blue, the lights at the Las Vegas Strip were dimmed in his honor, and the casinos stopped spinning for one minute.
+The night after Sinatra's death, the lights on the Empire State Building were turned blue, the lights at the Las Vegas Strip were dimmed, and the casinos stopped spinning for one minute.
+Significant increases in recording sales worldwide were reported by Billboard in the month of Sinatra's death.